 He’s someone’s father.
 Yet, he abdicated that role long ago.

 The lights go down a notch, a signal to the remaining patrons that the bar is about to close and it’s time to go.
 For most of them, they have someplace to go, but they would rather stay here.
 The old man is the first one out the door, followed by a number of others.
 He staggers from the alcohol, but it’s not only the alcohol.
 He’s abused his body over the years and each step is accompanied by debilitating pain.

 Outside in the cool night air, something down the alley catches the old man’s attention, and he trips on the uneven sidewalk and falls face first into the gutter.
 His lips kiss the cold, hard pavement, and the world is unaware.
-As the late crowd shuffles past, not one of them takes the time to look down where he lay, and he struggles to get back to his feet.
-As he lies in the wet and filthy gutter, he absent-mindedly tries to wipe the stains from his clothes.
+The late crowd shuffles by, and not one of them takes the time to look down where he lie, as he struggles to get back to his feet.
+Lying in the wet, filthy gutter, absent-minded, he attempts to wipe the stains from his clothes.
 But why?
-He can’t expect to remove the stains that have been embedded in his shabby clothes for too many years.
+He can’t expect to remove stains that have been embedded in his shabby clothes for too many years.

-After Michael gains his feet, he shuffles and staggers to his waiting one room apartment.
+After Michael gains his feet, he shuffles and staggers to his waiting, one room apartment.
 To a life he can’t blame on anybody else.
 For his life, the one he had coming to him.
 In the darkened room, it’s just him and his bottle.
 A familiar old friend.
 His only friend.
-In a city where nobody cares that he’ll die alone.
+In a city where nobody cares if he dies alone.

 Molly has arrived home and after dropping her keys on a small table next to a ratty old couch, she picks up a photograph and stares at it.
 It’s a photo of a man and a girl.
-They are sitting on a park bench.
-The day is sunny and they are both smiling.
-She stares at the picture.
-She stares at the man.
+They sit happily together on a park bench.
+The day is sunny and they both wear big smiles.
+She gazes at the picture.
+She focuses on the man.
 His eyes look so familiar.
 She wants them to, but the tears won’t come.
 But still she cries.
-And no one can hear.
+And no one hears.